 Resolving municipal infrastructure challenges begins with improved asset management.
-The province views this as a prerequisite for a productive discussion about solutions, including permanent funding for municipal infrastructure.
+The federal and provincial governments have committed to working with municipalities towards productive solutions, including permanent funding for municipal infrastructure.

-In Building Together, the province stated that any municipality seeking provincial infrastructure funding must demonstrate how its proposed project fits within a detailed asset management plan.
+Municipalities seeking provincial infrastructure funding must demonstrate how proposed projects fit within a strategic asset management plan.
 This will help ensure that limited resources are directed to the most critical needs.

-As a result, Public Sector Digest prepared a comprehensive asset management plan on behalf of the Township of Huron-Kinloss.
-The initial plan was presented to Council on January 20, 2014 and contains strategies to ensure the sound management of municipal infrastructure at a strategic, tactical and financial level.
+The initial asset management plan was presented to Council on January 20, 2014 and contains strategies to ensure the sound management of core municipal infrastructure at a strategic, tactical and financial level.

 On October 3, 2016 Council approved an updated version of the Asset Management Plan that was expanded to include all categories of assets, not just core infrastructure.